-Impairment charges on asset and equity investments increased on the prior year to A\$216 million, primarily due to losses of A\$189 million recognized on the sale of the Italian Mortgages portfolio combined with falling asset values as a result of the conditions in financial markets.
+Impairment charges on asset and equity investments of A\$216 million for the 2009 fiscal year increased from A\$3 million in the prior year primarily due to losses of A\$189 million recognized on the sale of the Italian Mortgages portfolio combined with falling asset values as a result of the conditions in financial markets.

-Difficult economic conditions in Italy coupled with the effective closure of international securitization markets led to the decision to cease originating residential mortgages in Italy in June 2008 and the subsequent sale of our portfolio of Italian Mortgages to Barclays Bank.
+Difficult economic conditions in Italy coupled with the effective closure of international securitization markets led to the decision to cease originating residential mortgages in Italy in June 2008, and the subsequent sale of our Italian Mortgages portfolio to Barclays Bank.

-Specific and collective provisions against loans increased 265% in the 2009 fiscal year to A\$95 million from A\$26 million in the 2008 fiscal year primarily due to increased loan loss provisions across all loan portfolios due to the slow down in economic activity in all markets and falling house prices in the United States.
+Specific and collective allowance for credit loss of A\$96 million for the 2009 fiscal year increased 269% from A\$26 million in the prior year primarily due to increased loan losses provisions across all loan portfolios due to the slow down in economic activity in all markets and falling house prices in the United States.

-Employment expenses decreased 8% in the 2009 fiscal year to A\$391 million from A\$427 million in the 2008 fiscal year, in line with a decrease in headcount from 3,052 to 2,592.
+Employment expenses of A\$394 million for the 2009 fiscal year decreased 8% from A\$427 million in the prior year, in line with a decrease in headcount.
 Remuneration of some staff (mainly financial planners and advisers) within Banking & Financial Services includes a commission component.
-Commission payments to staff were down 15% as a result of the decrease in brokerage and commission income.
+Commission payments to staff were down as a result of the decrease in brokerage and commission income.

 Brokerage and commissions expenses are driven by fees paid to external distributors of Banking & Financial Services products and/or services.
-These expenses increased 20% in the 2009 fiscal year to A\$140 million from A\$117 million in the 2008 fiscal year, driven by additional fees paid due to growth in insurance related business, including sales of insurance policies and funding of insurance premiums.
+These expenses were up 20% on the prior year to A\$140 million at March 31, 2009, primarily driven by additional fees paid due to growth in insurance related business, including sales of insurance policies and funding of insurance premiums.